 The secret to pulling a meal together really quickly is to have prepared lots of bibs and bobs beforehand, so that there is always inspiration in the fridge.
 Toppings for soups, ingredients for salads, pastes and sauces, for stirfries, things to be mixed into batters and doughs, chopped herbs, frozen and dehydrated bits, stocks, juices, jams, pickles and chutneys, …… Endless, endless varieties.

 Here is another quicky.
 Char Grill some sweetcorn while you are cleaning up from the evening’s meal.
 It will be cooked before you finish.
+Use the kernels in salads and soups.

-Char Grilled Sweetcorn
+Char Grilled/Roasted Sweetcorn

 Prep time: 2 mins